giulianopz/lfcs/domains/5-service-configuration/a.md

 ## Caching Nameserver

 The default configuration acts as a caching server.
-Simply uncomment and edit /etc/bind/named.conf.options to set the IP addresses of your ISP’s DNS servers:
+Simply uncomment and edit /etc/bind/named.conf.options to set the IP addresses of your ISP's DNS servers:
 ```
 forwarders {
     1.2.3.4;